ohalon/tennis_model/README.md

 # tennis_model
-logistic regression model for predicting tennis match outcomes
+Logistic regression model for predicting tennis match outcomes
+## Data used
+All data used is found at: https://github.com/JeffSackmann/tennis_atp and http://www.tennis-data.co.uk/data.php